 Find out what you like doing best and get someone to pay you for doing it, Katherine Whitehorn.

 The job interview is nothing but a form of interpersonal communication.
-According to everything that has been said, how should you behave at a job interview?
+According to everything that has been said, how to be persuasive and effective?

 You should arrive on time, but not too early.